Testing and implementation

 It is important to determine if errors are the result of compatibility issues or technical errors in the candidate pages.

-Agency web pages must adhere to the Website policy and meet accepted web standards.
+Agency web pages must adhere to the Digital services policy and meet accepted web standards.
 Browser compatibility issues are easier to identify and resolve if pages meet these standards.

 Check that code validates and markup is well-formed and appropriate:

 - Well-formed, semantic markup can help determine if accessibility issues are caused by browser compatibility issues and bugs.